 One of the main challenges for wholesale food and beverage distributors and other similar businesses is meeting delivery time windows.
 Bars, grocery stores, and restaurants operate at set hours, which means these enterprises have very specific requirements on receiving deliveries.
 For example, a restaurant may want to avoid having delivery trucks consuming limited parking space during lunchtime.

 Food and beverage products may need special handling such as temperature-controlled transportation.
 Plus, goods can perish due to poor storage conditions during transport, messy handling, and late deliveries.

 At the same time, food and beverage distributors are also facing increasing transportation costs.
 It's no secret that escalating transportation costs can dramatically impact your profitability, especially given the fact that the last mile is one of the most expensive aspects of the supply chain.

 What should a B2B company do to overcome the above-mentioned challenges while meeting customer demand for a B2C-style delivery experience?

-Here are some key features that B2B logistics operations must have:
+Here are some key features that B2B delivery operations must have:

 Hybrid Route Optimization

 Route optimization enables businesses to automatically find and calculate the most optimal routes to ensure cost-effective and on-time deliveries.
 It's a feature that helps fleets overcome constraints such as driver availability, weather, road and traffic conditions, and availability of personnel for loading and unloading.
 Route optimization improves on-time delivery rates significantly, which is a crucial metric in the world of B2B.